Ismaiana/ismaiana/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ismaiana&label=Profile%20views&color=0e75b6&style=flat" alt="ismaiana" /> </p>

+<h3 align="left">About me:</h3>

+- 💙 I'm a full-stack developer who graduated from Hackbright bootcamp in 2023.
+I've been coding for about two years and I am currently working on projects while continuing to learn new technologies.
+My background is in HR, which I graduated from in 2018 and worked in for over three years.
+In my free time, I enjoy playing video games, exercising, and exploring new places.

+- 👨‍💻 All of my projects are available at http://ismaiana.com

+<h3 align="left">What I am doing:</h3>

 - 🔭 I’m currently working on **Gabi-nutrition website.**

 - 🌱 I’m currently learning **C#, .NET and improving React skills.**

-- 👨‍💻 All of my projects are available at http://ismaiana.com
+- 💼 I'm currently looking for new employment oportunities.

 <h3 align="left">Connect with me:</h3>
 <p align="left">